Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-6-send-one-way-request.md

         return new JObject(
           new JProperty("@type","MessageCard"),
           new JProperty("@context", "http://schema.org/extensions"),
-          new JProperty("summary","Summary"),
+          new JProperty("summary","New Order Received"),
           new JProperty("themeColor", "0075FF"),
           new JProperty("sections",
             new JArray (
               new JObject (
-                new JProperty("text", "Hello!")
+                new JProperty("text", "A new order has been placed in the Petstore!")
               )
             )
           )